MicrosoftDocs/dynamics-365-customer-engagement/ce/shared/urs/resource-crews.md

 After the membership changes conclude, bookings begin to cascade asynchronously.
 New members get active bookings moved until after the day of they assignment in the crew.
 Members who are removed from a crew have their crew bookings cancelled.
 This may a few minutes to process, depending on the number of bookings and resources.

 > [!NOTE]
-> If the leader on a Leader Managed crew is moved to a different crew, they will lose their leadership status for that day, even if they are returned to their original crew.
+> If the leader on a leader managed crew is moved to a different crew, they will lose their leadership status for that day, even if they are returned to their original crew.
 To select a new leader or to restore this status, edit the crew configuration directly.

 ### Crew allocation tool components